folio-org/okapi/doc/security.md

      * X-Okapi-Module-Permissions: Collected from the ModuleDescriptions.
  * When the module response arrives, Okapi checks if it was an OK response.
 If not, it will return the error response to the caller, and abort all processing.
  * Then Okapi checks if the response contains a X-Okapi-Module-Tokens header.
 This indicates that the module has done auth checks.
 If that is the case, Okapi
      * Sees if there is a token for the pseudo-module "_", and if so, copies that token to every module it plans to invoke.
      * Sees if there are tokens for named modules, and copies those for that module.
-     * Removes the headers  X-Okapi-Permissions-Required.
-X-Okapi-Permissions-Desired, and  X-Okapi-Module-Permissions.
+     * Removes the headers: X-Okapi-Permissions-Required, X-Okapi-Permissions-Desired, and  X-Okapi-Module-Permissions.
 Those have served their purpose.
  * When Okapi has processed all modules in its list, it returns the last response